eunomia-bpf/eunomia-template/README.md

 # A template for eunomia-bpf programs

 This is a template for eunomia-bpf eBPF programs.
-You can use t as a template, compile it online with `Github Actions` or offline.
+You can use t as a template, compile it online with `Github Actions` or offline as a bootstrap template.

 ### Compile and run the eBPF code as simple as possible!